WebberZone/contextual-related-posts/readme.txt

 == Frequently Asked Questions ==

-If your question isn't listed here, please post a comment at the <a href="http://wordpress.org/support/plugin/contextual-related-posts">WordPress.org support forum</a>.
+If your question isn't listed here, please create a new post at the [WordPress.org support forum](http://wordpress.org/support/plugin/contextual-related-posts).
 It is the fastest way to get support as I monitor the forums regularly.
 I also provide [premium *paid* support via email](https://webberzone.com/support/).

 = How can I customise the output? =